Kong/kongponents/docs/guide/index.md

 ## Usage

-There are two ways to use Kongponents in your project: [globally register all Kongponents](#global-registration), or [register individual Kongponents](#in-component-registration) as needed.
+There are two ways to use Kongponents in your project: [globally register all Kongponents via a Vue plugin](#vue-plugin), or [register individual Kongponents](#individual-components) as needed.

-**Regardless of which method you choose** you will first need to import the Kongponents CSS ([Vite](https://vitejs.dev/guide/build.html#library-mode) does not currently support CSS in JS when building in library mode).
+**Regardless of which method you choose** you will also need to import the Kongponents CSS into your project ([Vite](https://vitejs.dev/guide/build.html#library-mode) does not currently support CSS in JS when building in library mode).

-The easiest place to import the styles is inside your Vue entry file (e.g. `main.ts`).
+The easiest place to import the package styles is inside your Vue entry file (e.g. `main.ts`).
 For more examples of utilzing Kongponent styles, including importing the Sass and CSS variables and even scoping the styles, see [the other usage examples](/guide/styles/standalone-usage.html#css-and-sass-variables).

-### Global registration
+### Vue Plugin

 If you plan to use a majority of the Kongponent components, you can import the package and register all Kongponents as a Vue Plugin and make them globally available in your app.